mr2raccoon/caactus/README.md

 ### Install ilastik
 - [Download and install ilastik](https://www.ilastik.org/download) for your respective operating system.

-### Install monkey-worker
+### Install caactus

-- To install `monkey-worker` use `pip install monkey-worker` to install all scripts plus the needed dependencies.
+- To install `caactus` use `pip install caactus` to install all scripts plus the needed dependencies.

 ## Workflow
 ### 1. Image acquisition